Co Author: Julie Kumble

 I didn’t do anything in a strategic way, because “I wanted to be a dean,” there was zero thought of that.
 I just threw myself into whatever was my passion at the time: first, it was teaching and curriculum and so, I worked to be the best teacher I could be… Then, it was research, so I worked to be the best PI I could be, but at some point, I began to look outside my bubble to where I could have the most impact with my career….
 I can connect that experience directly with taking on leadership roles.

-I’m not sure I appreciated the scope of the Dean position before I was one…it really opens up the possibilities to make the profession better.
+I’m not sure I appreciated the scope of the Dean position before I was one…it really opens up the

 The academic environment is full of outstanding female role models whose numbers are increasing, but since mentoring is so critical to advancing women why is it left to chance or good fortune for women to find a strong mentor?
 From our interviews, we’ve found that there are rarely formalized systems in academia that encourage, expect or reward senior administrators for actively mentoring promising future leaders.
 Rather than leave it to luck of the draw, the pluck of ambitious women, or the generous spirit of those in the position to mentor, why not borrow some of the best practices from the corporate world and build mentoring into performance measures?